17 Home Remedies for Heartburn During Pregnancy

 Another effective home remedy for acid reflux during pregnancy is mixing water and baking soda and drinking a glassful when you are in agony.
 It neutralises the acidic environment in your belly, hence providing you relief.

 A couple of natural ways to get rid of heartburn while pregnant include eating fresh ginger raw.
 Another remedy you can count on is apple cider vinegar.
 Mix 1 teaspoon of vinegar with approximately 250 millilitres of water; sip on the same throughout the day and an hour before meals.
 These helpful ingredients will help drive away your discomfort quickly.
 The same goes for lemons!
 Squeeze 1-2 fresh lemons into a minimum of 250 millilitres of water.
 Add stevia or honey.
 Heat for tea or leave the water cold for lemonade/juice.

-When all else fails, go to a professional.
+When all the natural remedies fail, go to a professional.
 Certain movements within the chiropractic realm shift the oesophageal valve into a more optimal working position.
-Being pregnant can be a wonderful experience but it also comes with its difficulties.
+Being pregnant can be a wonderful experience, but it also comes with its difficulties.
 Embrace the changes your body is going through and take the required measures to stay safe and comfortable.
 We do hope that these nifty ways help you get rid of acid reflux during pregnancy!